 Legal status and citizenship make it easier for immigrants to start businesses and create jobs.
 These facilitate entrepreneurship by providing access to licenses, permits, insurance, and credit—all of which make it easier to start businesses and create jobs.
 Despite the legal obstacles to entrepreneurship that noncitizens currently face, immigrants are more likely to own a business and start a new business than are native-born Americans.
 Thus, immigration reform that unleashes this creative potential of immigrant entrepreneurs promotes economic growth, higher incomes, and more job opportunities.

 Undocumented immigrants are currently earning far less than their potential and therefore paying much less in taxes than they otherwise would be.
 Overall, they are contributing significantly less to the U.S. economy than they potentially could.
 With legalization and citizenship, undocumented immigrants will produce and earn more, pay more in taxes, boost the American economy, increase the incomes of all Americans, and promote job growth.
-This analysis of the economic impact on 24 states, many with the largest undocumented populations, demonstrates that it is not just the nation but also each individual state that will benefit from immigration reform.
+This analysis of the economic impact on states demonstrates that it is not just the nation but also each individual state that will benefit from immigration reform.
 The sooner we grant legal status and provide a pathway to citizenship to undocumented immigrants, the sooner all Americans will be able to reap these benefits.

 Robert Lynch is the Everett E. Nuttle professor of economics at Washington College.
 Patrick Oakford is a Research Assistant at the Center for American Progress.

 This study was made possible by the generous support of the JBP Foundation.
 The views expressed are those of the authors and not necessarily the JBP Foundation.

 To speak with our experts on this topic, please contact: